MCF-Willow River COVID-19 Response

 Medication: Pill windows are open at Willow River.
 Social distancing is accomplished by minimizing the number of men in the line, requiring the use of a mask, and ensuring that they are 6 feet apart.

-Mail and Emails: Inmates can still send and receive mail and emails as they normally would.
+Mail and Emails: Individuals can still send and receive mail and emails as they normally would.

-Canteen: Items purchased from the inmate store are still being delivered to the units.
+Canteen: Items purchased are delivered to the units.